Bernardo-Padua-Santos/ESLE-Project/README.md

  3. ESLE-1stStage-Report.pdf
  4. ESLE-2ndStage-Report.pdf
  5. plots.xlsx: excel file containing benchmark measurements and plots.
  6. README.md: repository description and "how to run" instruction.
+ 7. yugabyte-2.18.4.0-b52-linux-x86_64.tar.gz: yugabyte software zipped.
+There is the need to untar and configure yugabyte as explained below in each VM

 ## How to run a simple 3 node cluster with replication factor of 3 with Google Cloud VM instances